datalad/datalad/docs/source/metadata.rst

 Cons of git-annex level metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Metadata fields are actually stored per "git annex key" and not really per "file".
+- Metadata fields are actually stored per git-annex key rather than per file.
   If multiple files contain the same content, metadata will be shared among them.
-- Only the files with content tracked by `git-annex`, so not committed directly to
-  git, can have git-annex metadata assigned
+- Files whose content is tracked directly by git cannot have git-annex metadata assigned.
 - No per repository/directory metadata, and no mechanism to use/aggregate
   metadata from sub-datasets
 - Field names cannot contain some symbols, such as ':'
-- Metadata is stored within `git-annex` branch, so it is distributed
+- Metadata is stored within the `git-annex` branch, so it is distributed
   across all clones of the dataset, making it hard to scale for large metadata
-  sizes, or to work with sensitive (to not be re-distributed) metadata
+  sizes or to work with sensitive metadata (not intended to be redistributed)
-- It is a generic storage and there is no prescribed vocabularly to be used --
+- It is a generic storage with no prescribed vocabularly,
-  any (valid) field/value could be used, making it very flexible but also
+  making it very flexible but also requiring consistency and
-  requiring consistency and harmonization to make stored metadata useful for
+  harmonization to make the stored metadata useful for search
-  search

 Example uses of git-annex metadata